jc2554/ECE3400-team7/docs/milestone1.md

   forward //keep going, either way it's better than stopping }
 ```
-By using three line following sensors, we are able to allow our robot not only to detect if it is at an angle, but also to detect if it is at a strong or slight angle.
-This allows the line following to respond significantly more robustly than similar layouts containing only two sensors.
+Using the three line following sensors, our robot is not only able to detect if it is at an angle, but is also to detect whether it is at a strong or slight angle.
+This allows the robot to make adjustments of varying intensity depending on its situation.
+Because of this, the robot will not waste time by overadjusting to slight angles.

 Putting this algorithm to the test, we found that the robot will successfully track a line even while being pushed slightly off course.